Dale Spender: The Diary of Elizabeth Pepys

-Spender was particularly concerned with intellectual property and the effects of new technologies: in her terms, the prospects for "new wealth" and "new learning".
-For nine years she was a director of Copyright Agency Limited (CAL) in Australia and for two years (2002–2004) she was the chair.
-She was also involved with the Second Chance Programme, which tackles homelessness among women in Australia.
-In 2001 Spender was awarded an Honorary Doctorate by QUT for her "important contribution to scholarship and to the community".

 Personal life and death

 Spender had been in a relationship with Professor Ted Brown for close to five decades.
 They had no children.
 She consistently dressed in purple clothes, a choice she initially made for its symbolic reference to the suffragettes.

 Dale Spender lived in Brisbane, Australia, where she died on 21 November 2023, at the age of 80.
 Announcing her death, Spender's family said that it was "a source of joy and humour in her life" that she shared a birthday with early radical feminist Christabel Pankhurst.

+Honours and recognition

+In the 1996 Australia Day honours, Spender was appointed Member of the Order of Australia "for service to the community as a writer and researcher in the field of equality of opportunity and equal status for women".
+In 2001, Spender was awarded an Honorary Doctorate by Queensland University of Technology (QUT) for her "important contribution to scholarship and to the community".